 The Health Insurance Authority has a role in providing information and assistance to people wishing to take out private insurance.

-How can I find out if I am eligible for a medical card or for a G.P.(Doctor) (Visit) Card, and how can I apply for one?The Health Service Executive website provides useful information on who is eligible for a medical card and also on how to apply for this card.
+How can I find out if I am eligible for a medical card or for a G.P.(Doctor) (Visit) Card, and how can I apply for one?This page of the HSE website tell you how to work out if you are eligible for a medical card.
+This page of the HSE website tells you how to apply for this card.

 Intercultural Health StrategyIn 2007, the HSE launched its first National Intercultural Health Strategy which was developed on foot of the National Action Plan against Racism launched by An Taoiseach in 2005.